-- The Annual Report will not include material that is considered electioneering or electoral matter, or that publicises the attributes or achievements of individual Councillors. - Information referring to specific Councillors will be limited to names, titles, contact details, membership of special committees and other bodies to which they have been appointed by Council. - A Mayor's message will be included but will be restricted to general Council business and not specific achievements of elected representatives. - The Chief Executive Officer will determine the appropriate content for an Annual Report produced in an election period. - Council will print and distribute the same number of copies during an election period as for the preceding year.
+- will not contain any material that could be regarded as overt electioneering or that promotes individual Councillors or candidates. - Information referring to specific Councillors in the Annual Report will be limited to names, titles, contact details and membership of Delegated Committees and other bodies to which they have been appointed by Council. - A Mayor's message will be included in the Annual Report but restricted to general Council business and not specific achievements of elected representatives. - The Chief Executive Officer will determine the final content of the Annual Report produced. - The Annual Report is available on Council's website and display copies will be available at customer service centres.
+Printed copies will be made available on request.